xoesae/valid8/README.md

 # Default rules

 - Required: verify if field is present and not empty.
+- Email: verify if field is a valid email address.

 # Contributing
 Make a Pull Request for the repository, adding its functionality along with the tests.
 Make sure your change doesn't break previous versions. :smile: